maturk/junction-23/README.md

-# junction-23
+# junction-23 WebGPU particles
-Junction hackathon repo
+Junction hackathon repo.

+WebGPU based particle effects.
+There's a webserver included with this repo
+Run it with `npm start`